 For freshman and sophomore students, please contact Christie Jimenez at cojimenez@sdsu.edu.
-For junior and senior-level students, please contact Jennifer Cosio at jcosio@sdsu.edu or schedule an appointment via your EAB Navigate, which can be found on my.SDSU at my.sdsu.edu.
-It is also very important to access the Department of Gerontology's website (http://socialwork.sdsu.edu/degrees-pro- grams/undergraduate-programs/bachelor-of-arts-ingerontology/ba-gero-overview/) to keep updated on departmental changes.
+For junior and senior-level students, please contact Dr. Jennifer Cosio at jcosio@sdsu.edu or schedule an appointment via your EAB Navigate, which can be found on my.SDSU at my.sdsu.edu.
+It is also very important to access the Department of Gerontology's website (my.sdsu.edu/degrees-programs/undergraduate-programs/bachelor-of-arts-in-gerontology/ba-gero-overview/) to keep updated on departmental changes.